 Until 1990s, the history of gaming in my country involved mostly 8-bit and 16-bit minicomputers, mostly Atari XE, Commodore 64 or Amiga.
-In the meantime Nintendo had decided that our market, as well as a few others on the other side of the iron courtain, was not worth gracing with their official presence.
-As a result, Nintendo consoles weren't as easily available or affordable as everywhere else.
+In the meantime Nintendo had decided that our market, as well as a few others on the 'wrong' side of the iron courtain, was not worth gracing with their official presence.
+As a result, Nintendo consoles weren't as easily available or affordable as in other European countries.
 If anyone in my area in the 1990s had a Game Boy, NES or SNES, they belonged to quite an elite club.

 I played Super Mario Bros, Contra, two Dizzy installments and dozens of other games from American and Japanese markets.
 Light guns for Pegasus were a thing, so I got to know Duck Hunt, Hogan's Alley and Wild Gunman.
-On the other hand though, I never had a chance to see any installment of Zelda, Pokemon or Castlevania.
+On the other hand though, I never had a chance to see any installment of Zelda, Earthbound, Pokémon or Castlevania.
 I had no idea there were more installments of Super Mario Bros beyond the very first one.
-For most of the time we were at the mercy of local sellers selling and exchanging pirated cartridges rather than Nintendo release schedule.
+For most of the time me and my friends were at the mercy of local sellers trading bootleg cartridges.
+We played whatever was available.

-Fast forward to 2021 and Nintendo still maintains their presence in Poland via an external entity based in Czechia that does bare minimum as a company representative.
+Fast forward to 2021 and Nintendo still maintains their presence in Poland via a third-party company based in Czechia that does bare minimum as company representative.
+Authorized repairs take time and are unjustifiably expensive, as the console has to be sent to a repair centre in Czechia.
 Switch interface has no Polish translation.
-I never ever saw any marketing efforts involving Nintendo consoles in my vicinity.
-At the same time, Sony and Microsoft have had official branches in Poland for a while.
+I've never seen any marketing campaigns involving Nintendo consoles in my vicinity.
+At the same time, Sony and Microsoft have had official branches in Poland since forever.
 Their flagship titles were on every billboard I've seen on my way to work.

 I have zero reasons to love Nintendo for anything.
-While their titles were part of my childhood, the company itself doesn't deserve any credit for that.
-They missed the opportunity to enter our market when people still had memories from Pegasus and they still keep pretending the part of Europe between Germany and Russia is a meteor crater.
+Their games were indeed part of my childhood, but I don't give Nintendo any credit for that.
+They missed the opportunity to enter our market when people still remembered bootleg NES clones and they keep pretending the part of Europe between Germany and Russia is a meteor crater.
 Therefore, I treated buying a Switch like a gamble, with a plan to resell it if I fail to find a compelling reason to keep using it.